Nara period

 The Nara period (奈良時代, Nara jidai) of the history of Japan covers the years from 710 to 794.
+It succeeded the Asuka period and is followed by the Heian period.
 Empress Genmei established the capital of Heijō-kyō (present-day Nara).
 Except for a five-year period (740–745), when the capital was briefly moved again, it remained the capital of Japanese civilization until Emperor Kanmu established a new capital, Nagaoka-kyō, in 784, before moving to Heian-kyō, modern Kyoto, a decade later in 794.

 Japanese society during this period was predominantly agricultural and centered on village life.
 Most of the villagers followed Shintō, a religion based on the worship of natural and ancestral spirits named kami.

 The capital at Nara was modeled after Chang'an, the capital city of the Tang dynasty.
-In many other ways, the Japanese upper classes patterned themselves after the Chinese, including adopting the Chinese writing system, Chinese fashion, and a Chinese version of Buddhism.
+In many other ways, the Japanese upper classes patterned themselves after the Chinese, including adopting the Chinese writing system, Chinese fashion, and Chinese schools of Buddhism.